 Maybe you've seen him before, Patrick Bristow.
 He has a very distinct look, with his glasses and ginger hair.
 His bio says he

 is best known for his numerous television appearances most notably as Peter on the groundbreaking ABC series Ellen.
 Other television credits include, Curb Your Enthusiasm, Seinfeld, Friends, Mad About You, Whose Line Is It Anyway?, and others.
-Film credits include Twilight Of The Golds, The Longest Yard, as well as the first Austin Powers, So I Married An Ax Murderer, and the accidental comedy Showgirls. ("Cast and Creative - Puppet Up!")Patrick was a little taken aback by my
+Film credits include Twilight Of The Golds, The Longest Yard, as well as the first Austin Powers, So I Married An Ax Murderer, and the accidental comedy Showgirls. ("Cast and Crew - Puppet Up!")Patrick was a little taken aback by my

 Yes, yes I am.